Search

 Claiming VAT tax refunds at Madrid airport

 When non-EU citizens make eligible purchases within the European Union, they can claim a refund for any tax paid before departing the EU.
-If Madrid airport is your last point in the European Union, you can claim the refund at the airport.
+If Madrid airport is your last stop in the European Union, you can claim the refund at the airport.

 Be careful what you buy